-Before any trial assessments can be performed, you will be given this information sheet to read and requested to sign the consent form to confirm that you agree to take part in the trial.
-You shall then be asked to attend a screening visit where the research team will perform a number of tests to ensure that you meet the inclusion criteria for this study.
-These criteria are aimed at excluding patients in whom it may be unsafe to administer olaparib and to minimise the risk of side effects.
+What will my taking part in the trial involve?

+You will be asked to attend a screening visit where the research team will perform a number of tests to ensure that you meet the inclusion criteria for the study.
+These criteria are aimed at excluding patients in whom it may be unsafe to administer olaparib and to reduce the risk of side effects.
 These tests are performed within a 28 day period prior to your first dose of study treatment and this is called the "screening period".
 This screening period may include one or more actual visits to the hospital to have all necessary tests performed.
 Your visit to the hospital for all these tests may take several hours.